UPDATE! Check FAQs for the answer to your question re prizes.Are you writing yet?

 Can I submit entries on behalf of my students?

 We encourage this.
-We know that some students may not have the computer skills or access to submit (and we do wish we could continue to accept hand written pieces at a drop point or through the mail but it’s just not practical for us) so your help helping them in this way, helps.
+We know that some students may not have the computer skills or access to submit (and we do wish we could continue to accept hand written pieces at a drop point or through the mail but it’s just not practical for us) so your help helping them get their entries in, helps.

 What do you mean when you say the entry has to have a Caribbean aesthetic?